GoogleChrome/OriginTrials/explainer.md

 ### Monitoring and limiting usage

 As above, we've defined a cap that usage of a single experimental feature cannot exceed 0.03% of all Chrome page loads (i.e. same as Chrome’s deprecation threshold).
-In addition, usage of a single feature, by a single origin, cannot exceed 0.01% of all Chrome page loads.

 To enforce these limits, usage for each feature with an active origin trial will be monitored regularly.
 The primary source of data will be anonymous usage statistics collected by Chrome (i.e. [UseCounter](https://code.google.com/p/chromium/codesearch#chromium/src/third_party/WebKit/Source/core/frame/UseCounter.h)).
 With these usage statistics, we can determine if the limit is exceeded for each feature.
-Depending the usage pattern for features, it may also be feasible to detect when features are approaching, but haven't exceeded, the limit.

 When the usage limits are exceeded for a feature, the feature will be disabled for future use.
-As features are enabled by self-contained trial tokens, a separate mechanism is needed to revoke/override the access provided by otherwise valid tokens.
-There are a number of potential mechanisms to turn off features:
+As features are enabled by self-contained trial tokens, a separate remotely-controllable mechanism is needed to revoke the access provided by otherwise valid tokens.
+In general we intend to use:
-- Feature-implemented switches for disabling a specific feature.
-- Origin trials infrastructure to revoke access for features and/or tokens (partially implemented).
+- Feature-implemented Finch switches, that we require them to implement, or
+- If the API is permissioned, the global permissions kill switch which effectively denies permission to access the new API

+There are further steps we can take if there is some unforseen issue with the above kill switches, for example:
-- Replace the token signing key (effectively invalidates all tokens signed with the previous key).
+- Remotely replace the token signing key on clients (effectively invalidates all tokens signed with the previous key).
-- Disable the entire Origin Trials framework (disables all features exposed via trials).
+- Remotely disable the entire Origin Trials framework (disables all features exposed via trials).

 All the above mechanisms make use of the existing infrastructure in Chrome to push out information to installed browsers.
 For the feature-implemented switches, this makes use of the [field trials](https://code.google.com/p/chromium/codesearch#chromium/src/base/metrics/field_trial.h) infrastructure.
 For the origin trials revocation lists/signing key replacement, this makes use of the infrastructure for component updates.